FAQ

 Q - What are superfoods?

 A - Superfoods are nutrient-rich foods that are believed to provide exceptional benefits for health and well-being.
 They are typically characterized by a high content of antioxidants, fiber, healthy fats, vitamins, and minerals.
-Cacao, mango, Medjool dates and quinoa are widely recognized as superfoods.
+Cacao, mango, Medjool dates, and quinoa are widely recognized as superfoods.